ruslanamruddin/Cluster/README.md

 - React
 - shadcn-ui
 - Tailwind CSS
+- Supabase (Backend)
+- Google Gemini AI

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/5107c8d3-0377-458c-b37c-f5b15b2b0325) and click on Share -> Publish.

+When deploying, make sure to set up the environment variables in your hosting provider.

 ## I want to use a custom domain - is that possible?